jessicalhuang/python_focus_group/README.md

 set_types.py: A Python script that introduces sets and frozen sets booleans.py: A Python script that introduces booleans
 session_09_extra: A Python script in which I practice concepts in Session_09

+## Session_10
+data_types.py: A Python script that goes through different data types in Python for_loops.py: A Python script that introduces for loops with examples while_loops.py: A Python script that introduces while loops with examples